MicrobiologyETHZ/Methods_in_Microbiomics/docs/comparative_genomics/SNVs_metagenomics.rst

 Protocol provided by Aiswarya Prasad.

-Single genomes and MAGs provide a single snapshot in time and space of a community of bacteria.
+Single genomes and metagenome-assembled genomes (MAGs) provide a single snapshot in time and space of a community of bacteria.
 They can also be thought of as an average representation of a group of very closely related microbes (strains) of a species found in that sample or pool of samples.
 Profiling single-nucleotide variants (SNVs) provides deeper insight at the population level into the community.
 With sequencing becoming cheaper and faster, it is now possible to sequence metagenomic samples deep enough to recover MAGs and use those to detect SNVs in those samples.

 SNV profiling is cheaper and more straightforward for simple microbial communities with few species or genera.
 A crude way of assessing the minimum depth (e.g., 10x) needed a priori is to consider the number of species/genomes you are